 Mold can start growing as quickly as 24-to 48-hours after water damage.
 And, even clean water can become hazardous the longer it sits.
 Water can come in contact with dirt in the carpet or soil from ground outside and become contaminated with dangerous bacteria that can make your family sick.

 Our professionals understand how important it is to remove water quickly and thoroughly.
 Once we know what needs to be done, we begin our state of the art water damage restoration process.

 The least amount of water, absorption and evaporation.
 It affects only part of a room or area, or larger areas containing materials that have absorbed minimal moisture.
 Little or no wet carpet and/or pad is present.

 This involves a large amount of water, absorption and evaporation.
 It affects at least an entire room and has absorbed into carpeting ad walls.

 The greatest amount of water, absorption and evaporation.
 Water may have come from overhead.
 Ceilings, walls, insulation, carpet, pad and subfloor in virtually the entire area are saturated.
 Class 3 damaged is considered the worst.

-Class 4 relates to specialty drying situations.
-Wet materials with very low permanence/porosity (hardwood, concrete ans stone).
+Specialty drying situations.
+Wet materials with very low permanence/porosity (hardwood, concrete and stone).
 These types of losses may require longer drying times and special methods.

 Damage originates from a sanitary source and poses no substantial risk from dermal, ingestion, or inhalation exposure.
 Category 1 damage can degrade into Category 2 or 3 if it sits too long.

 Damage contains significant contamination and has potential to cause discomfort or sickness of contacted or consumed by humans.
 It involves damage from “grey water”, such as washing machine or dishwasher containing detergents.
 It may also involve water containing urine from toilet overflows.